wwu-cptr220-a20/project-amazingspencer/README.md

 ## Stage-6: Complete Site Overhaul with [React](https://reactjs.org/)!

-For Stage-6, our team's tasks was to rebuild our site with the React JavaScript library.
+For Stage-6, our team's task was to rebuild our site with the React JavaScript library.
 Here are the improvements:

 ### Improvements